 American principles of fairness and equal opportunity should be extended to all in the workplace.
 Passage of ENDA would be a major step in the right direction by ensuring that current protections prohibiting employment discrimination on the basis of race, religion, gender, national origin, age, and disability are extended to include protections prohibiting employment discrimination based on sexual orientation and gender identity.

 Public support for ENDA has remained strong over the years.
-A December 2011 poll conducted by Greenberg Quinlan Rosner Research for the Human Rights Campaign found that 77 percent of voters believe gay men and lesbians and transgender employees should have equal rights in the workplace.
-Additionally, nearly 90 percent of Fortune 500 companies have included sexual orientation in their workplace policies, and 57 percent also prohibit discrimination based on gender identity.
+A September 2013 survey conducted by Republican pollster Alex Lundry found that 68 percent of registered voters support a federal law that protects lesbian, gay, bisexual, and transgender Americans in the workplace.
+Additionally, over 90 percent of Fortune 500 companies have included sexual orientation in their workplace policies, and 61 percent prohibit discrimination based on gender identity.
 Corporate America is leading the way toward workplace fairness, and Congress needs to act to level the playing field for all.

 ENDA is commonsense legislation that addresses injustice with a sensible solution.
 As I have noted, it would extend protections that some states and many large corporations already provide – without disruptive business consequences.
 I strongly support ENDA.